Our Mission

 Lynn (she/her) is a former public school special ed teacher for preschool children.
 Before that she had her own nursery school at her home and also worked at the YS Children's Center.
 All of those jobs allowed her to be creative - with story telling, art making, book making, doll making and community building within her classroom.
 She has gardened since childhood and worked on numerous farms and ranches both here and out west.
 She grew up in south Florida and that has inspired the overgrown, slightly untidy and tropical look of her gardens.
 She is a former member of the Antioch School Board, YS Children's Center Board, Community Solutions Board (now Agraria), and the Ohio Ecological Food and Farming Association Board.

-Creative Inspiration: her grandfather Andre, the ocean, sailing, her mother, flowers and trees, vivid colors, favorite stories and books
+Creative inspiration: her grandfather Andre, the ocean, sailing, her mother, flowers and trees, vivid colors, favorite stories and books

 Mediums: doll making, drawing, gardening, creating happy groups of children, painting and cooking